ianBanksia/stacks-invaders/README.md

 To facilitate trading and use of current tooling, the art and metadata will also be persisted on IFPS, making this the first DMT hybrid token on Stacks.

+There's an inspirational component from 80's arcade games, but we believe it to be a different element on its own and not copying any existing elements.
+If you own an IP and believe this art to be in breach, please get in touch, happy to make any adjustments.

 # MINT PROCESS